EKennard/Inner-Balance/README.md

 <div>

 ### Colour Design
-The colour pallette for this was purposefully very limited in order to be calming, and to not distract form the content.
-It consisted of black and white for the font (depending on background contrast needs) alongside a pale yellow/sand for the main backgrouns and highlight colour (though this had some opacity adjustments) and rusty-orange colour hover actions.
-These had several iterations throughout the deveolpment stage due to user testing (see below).
+The colour pallette for this was purposefully very limited in order to be calming, and to not distract from the content.
+It consisted of black and white for the font (depending on background contrast needs) alongside a pale yellow/sand for the main backgrouns and highlight colour (though this had some opacity adjustments) and a rusty-orange colour for hover actions and acents.
+These colours had several iterations throughout the deveolpment stage due to user testing (see below).

 There was also a secondary colour shceme planned which followed the brand imagery colours, though this was not implemented for this project.

 ![Colour Schemes](readme_images\colour_schemes.png)

 ### Imagery
 The majority of the imagery used for the site was AI generated.
-The exceptions being the Hero image which was aquired from unsplash.com, and the Octopus gif which came from giphly.com.
-All the static images were compressed using sqoosh before being used.
+The exceptions being the Hero image which was a promintent feature on all pages and was aquired from Unsplash.com, and the Octopus gif features on the Exercices page which came from Giphly.com.
+All the static images were compressed using Squoosh before being used.Several Hero images were initially tested before settling on the final due to its symetry, general colouring and soothing nature.

-The 'brand' imagery was also AI generated, and then I altered the colours to create the page links, page logo, and the favicon.
+The 'brand' imagery, was produced from a single AI generated image which was copied and have the colour properties altered in Microsoft photo editer.
+These were then used to create the page links at the bottom of each page, the logo, and the favicon.
 ![Brand Imagery](readme_images\brand_images.png)

 ### Fonts